Treece Blog: Real estate provides glimmer of hope for struggling economyWritten by Ben Treece | | firstname.lastname@example.org

 New home construction and home sales, while they cannot drive an entire domestic economy, can provide a significant cushion for GDP growth and jobs.
 Consider all of the factors of home construction and sales.
 Real estate agents, builders, raw materials suppliers, manufacturers of appliances and finishings, and more all benefit from upward movement in the housing sector.

 We believe that the housing sector will continue to show strength in the near term.
 In fact, housing may see a boost when interest rates begin to rise.
 When we have seen 30-year mortgage rates near 4 percent for as long as we have, buyers become complacent and believe that those rates will be around for a while.
 If buyers believe that rates may be rising, we likely will see a bump in sales as they look to lock in those low rates.

 While real estate has shown strength, the overall economy still has yet to show significant recovery.
 Our hope is that we can get more people back to work and financially healthy once again, and that the housing market, both locally and nationally, will reap the benefits and continue to show signs of growth and strength.

-Ben Treece is a partner with Treece Investment Advisory Corp (www.TreeceInvestments.com) and licensed with FINRA through Treece Financial Services Corp.
+Ben Treece is a 2009 graduate from the University of Miami (Florida), BBA International Finance and Marketing.
+He is a partner with Treece Investment Advisory Corp (www.TreeceInvestments.com) and licensed with FINRA through Treece Financial Services Corp.
 The above information is the opinion of Ben Treece and should not be construed as investment advice or used without outside verification.